New Kronecker-Weyl type equidistribution results and diophantine approximation: Abstract

+We first answer a question of Veech and establish a stronger form of the mod~$n$ analog of his result (Theorem~3.1).
+Furthermore, for irrational $\alpha$ and $b=\{m\alpha\}$ for some $m\in\Nn$, we give a simple yet precise characterization of those cases that give rise to even distribution (Theorem~2.1).
+We also obtain time-quantitative description of some very striking violations of uniformity -- this part is particularly number theoretic in nature, and involves Ostrowski representations of positive integers and $\alpha$-expansions of real numbers (Theorem~3.4).

-This paper is motivated by an interesting problem studied more than 50 years ago by Veech and which can be considered a parity, or mod~$2$, version of the classical equidistribution problem concerning the irrational rotation sequence.
-The Veech discrete $2$-circle problem can also be visualized as a continuous flat dynamical system, in the form of $1$-direction geodesic flow on a $2$-square-$b$ surface, a surface obtained by modifying the surface comprising two side-by-side squares by the inclusion of barriers and gates on the vertical edges, with appropriate modification of the edge identifications.
+The Veech discrete $2$-circle problem can also be visualized as a problem that concerns $1$-direction geodesic flow on a surface obtained by modifying the surface comprising two side-by-side squares by the inclusion of symmetric barriers and gates on the vertical edges, with appropriate modification of the vertical edge identifications.
+We establish a far-reaching generalization of this case to ones that concern $1$-direction geodesic flow on surfaces obtained by modifying a finite square tiled translation surface in analogous but not necessarily symmetric ways (Theorem~3.2).

-A famous result of Gutkin and Veech says that $1$-direction geodesic flow on any flat finite polysquare translation surface exhibits optimal behavior, in the form of an elegant uniform-periodic dichotomy.
-However, for irrational values of~$b$, the $2$-square-$b$ surface is not a polysquare surface, and Veech and others have highlighted serious violations of the uniform-periodic dichotomy.
-Here we extend some of the results of Veech to consider cases previously not covered, and also obtain some time-quantitative description of these violations.

-Furthermore, we establish a far-reaching generalization of some earlier results to the class of flat finite polysquare-$b$-rational translation surfaces, obtained from flat finite polysquare translation surfaces in a similar way that the $2$-square-$b$ surface is constructed.